British Columbia Freedom of Information and Privacy Association

 People's Law School

 An independent, non-profit, non-partisan society, whose goal is to provide all British Columbians with reliable legal information through public education programs, and a variety of services.
+The People's Law School has published many excellent booklets which are available through links on their site.

 World Legal Information Institute (WorldLII)